 All incoming students—from aspiring professional bassoonists to architects to industrial designers—must first meet the university's qualifications.
 The Office of Undergraduate Admissions has tips on high school preparation.
-Contact a departmental advisor for more information on how you can increase your chances of being accepted.
+We have some general guidelines for how to get ready for our programs or you can contact a departmental advisor for more information on how you can increase your chances of being accepted.

 A degree from Illinois is a great value.
 As one of the top-ranked universities in the world and a "Public Ivy," Illinois offers an exceptional education at a fraction of the tuition costs at an elite private school.
-Get updated information on tuition and fees from the Office of the Registrar.
-Your tuition rate will be locked in for four years.
+And if you are an Illinois resident the deal gets even better: if you meet income and age requirements you'll receive free tuition for four years through the Illinois Commitment financial aid package.
+If you live outside Illinois, check the up-to-date information on tuition and fees from the Office of the Registrar.

 In addition to receiving millions of dollars in scholarships and fellowships each year, our students work for the university, near campus, or at businesses all over the area.
 The Office of Student Financial Aid can guide you on applications for grants, scholarships, waivers, and loans.
 Many scholarships are awarded for outstanding artistic ability or academic achievement, and your application to the university—and also your audition, interview, or portfolio if those are part of your program's requirements—serves as your scholarship application.
 Check our list of arts-related scholarships for some other options.
 The university maintains a student job board with a wide range of part-time positions that could help you in your future schoolwork and career.